winstreak-ws/Starfish-Proxy-Winstreak-Plugin/README.md

 # Starfish Proxy

-A personal Minecraft proxy server with Microsoft authentication, dynamic server switching, and advanced plugin system.
+A personal Minecraft proxy server designed for use with Hypixel, with an advanced plugin system.

 ## TODO